DataVisHub/gojs-course/lessons/lesson-10-layers-and-zorder.md

 ## What you'll learn

 * What are GoJS's Layers and zOrder
-* What you can use them for, and for what you can't
+* What you can use them for, and what you can't
-* How Layers are utilized by the library other features
+* How Layers are utilized by the library's other features
-* How to implement simple feature using them
+* How to implement simple features using them

 ## GoJS Layers